 Sausage with Roasted Cabbage and Butternut Squash Puree is about to be your new Whole 30 approved comfort food obsession.
 And I am not even exaggerating on this one.
 This also makes an epic holiday meal side dish if you are so inclined.

-Why sausage with roasted cabbage and squash puree is a Whole 30 Comfort Food
+Sausage with roasted cabbage and squash puree is a pure comfort food

 Yep.
 It’s a thing.
 I kid you not.
 Sausage with roast cabbage and butternut squash puree is a Whole30 diet comfort food.